NASA capsule buzzes moon, last big step before lunar orbit

 Orion has no lunar lander; a touchdown won’t come until NASA astronauts attempt a lunar landing in 2025 with SpaceX’s Starship.
 Before then, astronauts will strap into Orion for a ride around the moon as early as 2024.

-NASA managers were delighted with the progress of the mission.
-The Space Launch System rocket performed exceedingly well in its debut, they told reporters late last week.
+Mission manager Mike Sarafin was delighted with the progress of the mission, giving it a “cautiously optimistic A-plus” so far.

+The Space Launch System rocket — the most powerful ever built by NASA — performed exceedingly well in its debut, Sarafin told reporters.
+He said teams are dealing with two issues that require workarounds — one involving the navigational star trackers, the other the power system,

 The 322-foot rocket caused more damage than expected, however, at the Kennedy Space Center launch pad.
-The force from the 8.8 million pounds of liftoff thrust was so great that it tore off the blast doors of the elevator.
+The force from the 8.8 million pounds of liftoff thrust was so great that it tore off the blast doors of the elevator, leaving it unusable.

+Sarafin said the pad damage will be repaired in plenty of time before the next launch.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.